Is You Relationship Healthy: Take The Quiz

 - How well do they communicate their ideas, thoughts and feelings to each other?

 - How well do they co-parent their children?

 - How well do they do intimacy?

 - How well do they care for one another and make each other feel valued?

 - How well do they plan for their future together?

 But what do you use to take your relationship’s temperature?
-Moreover, how do you know if you your relationship is healthy or unhealthy?
+How do you know if you your relationship is healthy or unhealthy?